unpc2026/diaryasprogrammer/README.md

 * I have **limited knowledge of string internals**.
 * I want to start with the **fundamental question:**

-  > What is a PHP string?
+  > What exactly is a PHP string?

 ---

 ## ✅ Startup Confirmation

-Before starting, confirm:
+Before starting to teach, confirm the following:

 1. You understand my goal in your own words.
 2. This is a **guided, adaptive tutoring session**.
-3. We will proceed **one concept at a time**.
+3. We will proceed with **one primary concept at a time**.
-4. Ask for clarification if anything is unclear.
+4. If you need any clarification before starting to teach, please **ask me first**.
 ```

 ## Learn from Docs 1